Volatile-rich evolution of molten super-Earth L 98-59 d: Supplementary information

-Although Earth's upper mantle oxygen fugacity has remained nearly constant for billions of years \citep{trail_hadean_2011}, in general oxygen fugacity may evolve over time -- and in particular during the magma ocean stage -- due to several simultaneous processes that modulate the redox state of iron \citep{mccammon_perovskite_1997, wade_core_2005, itcovitz_reduced_2022, kite_water_2021, lichtenberg_redox_2021, krissansen_erosion_2024, Schaefer2024}.
-To represent the potential diversity implied by these partly competing mechanisms, we fix oxygen fugacity $f\ce{O2}$ at the magma ocean surface throughout each simulation and bracket a wide range $f\ce{O2}$ \textit{broadly} by comparing against observations \citep{gressier_hints_2024}.
-The \SI{9.18}{\amu} contour in Fig. \ref{fig:outgas}, equal to the molar mass inferred from retrievals, broadly rules out $f\ce{O2}<\IW-4$ and $f\ce{O2}>\IW$.
-This suggests that L\,98-59\,d must have an interior more reducing than Earth's mantle at $\IW+3.5$ \citep{nicklas_redox_2018} but more oxidising than Mercury's surface $\sim\IW-5.4$ \citep{namur_mercury_2016}.
-This stand-alone calculation does not account for changes in abundances induced by escape, which are self-consistently accounted for in our evolutionary models.
+Although Earth's upper mantle oxygen fugacity has remained nearly constant for billions of years \citep{trail_hadean_2011}, oxygen fugacity may evolve over time -- in particular during the magma ocean stage -- due to several simultaneous processes that modulate the redox state of iron \citep{mccammon_perovskite_1997, wade_core_2005, itcovitz_reduced_2022, kite_water_2021, lichtenberg_redox_2021, krissansen_erosion_2024, Schaefer2024}.
+To represent the potential diversity implied by these competing mechanisms, we fix oxygen fugacity $f\ce{O2}$ at the magma ocean surface throughout each simulation and \textit{broadly} bracket a wide range $f\ce{O2}$ by comparing against observations \citep{gressier_hints_2024}.
+The \SI{9.18}{\amu} contour in Supplementary~Figure~\ref{fig:si_outgas}, equal to the molar mass inferred from retrievals, broadly rules out $f\ce{O2}<\IW-4$ and $f\ce{O2}>\IW$.
+This suggests that L\,98-59\,d must have an interior much more reducing than Earth's mantle ($\sim\IW+3.5$; \citep{nicklas_redox_2018}) but more oxidising than Mercury's surface ($\sim\IW-5.4$; \citep{namur_mercury_2016}).
+This stand-alone calculation does not account for changes in abundances induced by escape, which are accounted for in our evolutionary models.

-S/H is not well constrained by Fig. \ref{fig:outgas} at reducing conditions; all S/H are compatible with the retrieved MMW and \ce{H2S} depending on magma ocean oxygen fugacity. \ce{SO2} remains a minor constituent of the atmosphere throughout the phase space as speciation of S into \ce{H2S} is preferred (see photochemical production in Fig. \ref{fig:photochem}).
+S/H is not well constrained by Supplementary~Figure~\ref{fig:si_outgas} at reducing conditions; all S/H are compatible with the retrieved MMW and \ce{H2S} depending on magma ocean oxygen fugacity. \ce{SO2} remains a minor constituent of the atmosphere throughout the phase space as speciation of S into \ce{H2S} is preferred (see photochemical production in Figure~\ref{fig:photochem}).
 Abundances of nearby stars and models of protoplanetary disk chemistry together indicate that a range of formation scenarios can reasonably allow rocky planets to form with more than 2\% sulfur by mass, with formation scenarios exterior to the ice line generally not exceeding 10 wt\% \citep{jorge_forming_2022, oosterloo_effects_2025}.